kavabunga/igoplaces/backend/README.md

 # :mount_fuji: Mesto (back-end)

-Server-side for the project **"Mesto"** — web-application for sharing pictures of defferent places.
+Server-side for the project **Mesto** — web-application for sharing pictures of defferent places.
+The project made at "WEB-development" course at [Yandex.Practicum](https://practicum.yandex.ru/ "Yandex.Practicum").

 ## Technology